 between FSG, COS, and LSA.
 See Appendix B-2 for a complete list of main effects and interaction findings.

 Finally, simple slopes were calculated using the same process utilized in the previous analyses to examine the three-way interaction between network norms when predicting recall.
 Figure 9 shows these findings.
 Replicating findings from the first section of Experiment Two, FSG and LSA were competitive at high COS and complimentary at low COS.
 Once again, this stands as a partial replication of findings from Experiment One.
 As with the initial replication model that did not include single word norms, the interaction present in this model is in the opposite direction as the one found in Experiment One.
+However, just as seen with judgments, the interactive effects continue to be found even when controlling for other lexical variables.

 Figure 9.
 Simple slopes graph displaying the slope of FSG when predicting participant recall at low, average, and high LSA split by low, average, and high COS while also controlling for single word norms.
 FSG, LSA, and COS have been mean centered.